ducmngx/FailBench/README.md

 2. **Integrate model_builder**: Jackal is manually put into the environment (see assets/environments/jackal_in_kitchen.xml).
 We need to integrate the model_builder branch into this code to build up jackal (and other robots) into random environments
 3. **Code clean up**: Code is kind of messy.
 Methods need to be commented and cleaned.
 ReadMes need to get updated or deleted.
 4. **Robot Class**: Somewhat related to navigation as currently the jackal's size is manually inputted into the code (see main.py).
 If we can initialize a jackal object and extract the size from it that would be better.
 This is related to Task 3 as it would make the platform's code cleaner in general (such as encapsulating mjData).
+5. **Environment Assets**: Clearly we need to include the environment assets.
+Installing robocasa and generating them dynamically is not ideal.
+One way is to create all the desired assets and just put it in our codebase.
+However we should keep our repository small - see [Repository size limits](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github#repository-size-limits).

 # Unrelated to Navigation